 Sabrina Amrani Gallery

-Born in 2011 in the trendy neighborhood of Malasaña, Sabrina Amrani gallery promotes an artistic dialogue and distinctively welcomes the confluence of political and social thought through the artworks of its established and emerging artists from all over the world, such as Marlon de Azambuja, Younes Baba-Ali, Amina Benbouchta, Elvire Bonduelle and Zoulikha Bouabdellah, among others.
-The gallery has participated in international art fairs such as Casablanca Art Week or Beirut Art Fair by the hand of its owner and director Sabrina Amrani, French of Algerian origin, who pays particular attention to new voices that are emerging in the Middle East, North Africa and South Asia regions.
+Opened in 2011 in the trendy neighbourhood of Malasaña, the Sabrina Amrani gallery promotes artistic dialogue and welcomes the bringing together of political and social thought through the works of its established and emerging artists from all over the world, such as Marlon de Azambuja, Younes Baba-Ali, Amina Benbouchta, Elvire Bonduelle and Zoulikha Bouabdellah.
+The gallery has participated in international art fairs including Casablanca Art Week and Beirut Art Fair.
+Its owner and director Sabrina Amrani, who is French of Algerian origin, pays particular attention to new voices from the Middle East, North Africa and South Asia.

-Since 1990 Elba Benítez gallery has embraced a wide range of contemporary art disciplines from its stunning location in the courtyard of an old villa: installation, sculpture, video, photography, painting, performance and collective action artworks have been displayed within its privileged arts space.
-The gallery also aims to explore the interplay of art with other disciplies such as architecture, film, tourism or public space projects.
-Elba Benítez pays particular attention to Latin American art and promotes national and international artists, both emerging and established, such as Cristina Iglesias, Gintaras Didziapetris or Yaima Carrazana.
+Since 1990, Elba Benítez gallery has showcased a wide range of contemporary art disciplines in its stunning location in the courtyard of an old villa: installation, sculpture, video, photography, painting, performance and collective action artworks have been displayed within its privileged arts space.
+The gallery also aims to explore the interplay of art with other disciplines, such as architecture, film, tourism and public space projects.
+Elba Benítez pays particular attention to Latin American art and promotes national and international artists, both emerging and established, including Cristina Iglesias, Gintaras Didžiapetris and Yaima Carrazana.